-Week one Week two Week three Weeks four - eight Notifications and set- up discussion off site.
+Week one Week two Week three Weeks four - eight Notifications and set-up discussion off site.
 (Tuesday) Inspection team off site.
 Local area evaluates children's experiences.
 Inspection team on site Monday to Friday Writing the letter of findings and quality assurance processes

-9. The timeline for the inspection - including preparation, on-site work and writing the letter of inspection findings - is set out below.
+11. The timeline for the inspection - including preparation, on-site work and writing the letter of inspection findings - is set out below.
 Annex A includes an outline of specific milestones for the information requested to support the inspection.

-Usual day of week Working day Activity overview Before notification -1 Preparation (off site).
-The lead inspector and an inspector from each of CQC, HMIC and HMI Probation review the joint pre- inspection briefing.
-Week one Tuesday 0 By 9.30 am - the lead inspector notifies the director of children's services (DCS) of the inspection by 9.30am, followed by calls from each inspectorate to senior leaders in other relevant local agencies.
-Each inspectorate requests information from the relevant agencies to support the inspection.
+Usual day of week Working day Activity overview Before notification 0 Preparation (off site).
+The lead inspector and an inspector from each of CQC, HMICFRS and HMI Probation review the joint pre-inspection briefing.
+Week one Tuesday 1 By 9.30 am - the lead inspector notifies the director of children's services (DCS) of the inspection by 9.30am, followed by calls from each inspectorate to senior leaders in other relevant local agencies.
+7 Each inspectorate requests information from the relevant agencies to support the inspection.
 The lead inspector will offer a more detailed set-up discussion later that day to allow the DCS time to convene senior leaders from the other local agencies.
-DCS sends the lead inspector the list(s) of children from the deep dive theme.
-Wednesday 1 The lead inspector selects 20 children from the deep dive theme and requests further information on these 20.
+DCS sends the lead inspector the list(s) of children identified as child in need and children who are the subject of a child protection plan in the three months prior to the inspection.
+Wednesday 2 By 3pm on day two (Wednesday) the local authority with partner agencies should also provide specific lists that will be outlined in each deep dive theme guidance.
+The lead inspector selects 20 children from the deep dive theme and requests further information on these 20.